fhsuae/finalprojectAlexanderEscobedo/README.md

 # Project Title

-Final Project NASA Space Image Explorer
+#### Final Project NASA Space Image Explorer
 ## Description

 NASA Space Image Explorer is a Django web application using SQLite and Bootstrap that provides users with easy access to current space images and scientific data from NASA’s public APIs.

 Key features include:

-* Home page displaying the Astronomy Picture of the Day with detailed descriptions
+* Browse NASA’s Astronomy Picture of the Day with detailed info.
+* Search NASA’s image library by keyword.
-* Gallery page with searchable Mars Rover photos by rover name and date
+* Explore Earth images via EPIC Gallery with slideshow and favorites.
-* Ability to view high-quality images with scientific context
-* Responsive design using Bootstrap for mobile and desktop compatibility
-* About page explaining the educational purpose of the site
+* View solar flare data on the DONKI Space Weather page.
+* Track near-Earth asteroids and known exoplanets.
+* Save favorites across the app with user accounts.

 This project offers a clean, user-friendly interface for space enthusiasts and learners to explore NASA’s latest space imagery and mission information all in one place.